Home > Strategy Index > Bullish Trading Strategies

 Limited Upside profits

-Maximum gain is reached for the bull call spread when the stock price move above the higher strike price of the two calls and it is equal to the difference between the strike price of the two call options minus the initial debit taken to enter the position.
+Maximum gain is reached for the bull call spread options strategy when the stock price move above the higher strike price of the two calls and it is equal to the difference between the strike price of the two call options minus the initial debit taken to enter the position.

 The formula for calculating maximum profit is given below: